Child Custody Lawyer Portland

 Parents are often uncertain about what the word “custody” means.
-Legal custody means that a parent has the authority to make important decisions for a child, such as what school a child attends, the kind of health care a child receives, and what kind of religious training, if any, a child receives.
+Legal custody means that a parent has the authority to make important decisions for a child, such as what school a child attends, the kind of health care a child receives, what kind of religious training, if any, a child receives, and what activities are appropriate for the child.
 In Oregon, a court can award joint legal custody only if both parents agree that is best for their child.
-If the parents choose to have joint legal custody, they can also agree that one parent has “tie-breaking” authority in some or all of the important issues in the event there are substantial disputes.
+If the parents choose to be joint legal custodians, they can also agree that one parent has “tie-breaking” authority to resolve disputes about some or all of the important issues.
 Joint legal custody can be a powerful signal to a child that, even with a divorce, both parents are committed to the child’s best interests.

 Sometimes a parent may believe that obtaining “custody” or “full custody” means the child will spend most of the time in that parent’s household.
-Sometimes this is referred to as physical custody, or “visitation,” but those words have been supplanted by the Oregon Legislature, which refers to each parent’s contact with a child as “parenting time.”Previous Page
+This is referred to as "physical custody," but those words have been supplanted by the Oregon Legislature, which refers to each parent’s contact with a child as “parenting time.”Previous Page

 Copyright © by Peter Bunch.
 All rights reserved.
 No part of this website may be reproduced in any form without written permission.